A Catfishing With a Happy Ending

 * * *

 Adem Guzel nearly ignored the message.
 The shy, 35-year-old model woke up in the Bohemian district of Cihangir, near Istanbul’s famous Taksim Square, suffering from a cold.
-This was not the first message he had recieved of this nature.
+This was not the first message he had received of this nature.
 Adem poured a cup of tea in the kitchen of his aparthotel, a type of bed-and-breakfast that had once been popular with travelers, before political instability and terrorist attacks killed off Turkish tourism.
 He drew a hot bath, undressed, and sank into the water.
 Maybe it was the head cold, Adem thought, but it was like an invisible person was yelling in his ear: “Pick up the phone!”

 Adem toweled off and found his iPhone.
 Something about the sincerity of Emma’s message stuck in his mind.
 He wrote back in broken English.
 “And the conversation just started,” Adem told me, in a gruff, Turkish voice.
 When he heard how Alan had tricked Emma, Adem was furious.
 Emma asked him if he wanted to video call.

 Emma was on a bus in Richmond when she read the message.
 She dashed home and showered, with a strange flutter in her stomach.
 When Adem’s face appeared on her iPhone, Emma was hysterical.
-“It was crazy,” she said, “I wasn’t sure it was him, I was always in doubt.”
+“It was crazy,” she said.
+“I wasn’t sure it was him, I was always in doubt.”
 But there he was, talking, smiling, nervously running his fingers through his hair.
-“I never do FaceTiming,” Adem said, “But somehow I wanted to do it with her.”
+“I never do FaceTiming,” Adem said.
+“But somehow I wanted to do it with her.”

 “You are so real,” Emma said, crying.
 “You really exist!”